Hanging Leg Raise (90 degree)

 - Hanging Tucked Leg Raise: A hanging leg raise variation with bent knees.

-- Hanging Leg Raise (Toes to Bar): A hanging leg raise variation with legs raised until the toes touch the bar.
+- Hanging Leg Raise (Toes to Bar): A hanging leg raise variation with the legs straight and elevating the legs until they touch the bar.

 How to perform 90-degree Hanging Leg Raises: